woofwoofinc/rktmachine/README.md

 There is lots more documentation about building RktMachine in the [docs] directories and at [woofwoofinc.github.io/rktmachine].

-If you want to help extend and improve RktMachine, then your contributions would be greatly appreciated.
+If you want to help extend and improve this project, then your contributions would be greatly appreciated.
 Check out our [GitHub issues] for ideas or a place to ask questions.
 Welcome to the team!